 Panelists are required to:

 BAC solicits panelist nominations from the Brooklyn arts community on an ongoing basis.
-If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, please check back in September 2019 for the 2020 Panelist Nomination Form.
+If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, you are welcome to apply.

 Because of the need to form well-balanced panels, we may not be able to consider all the qualified people who are nominated.
 However, it is very helpful to have a pool of candidates for future years.